angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

     return ctx.value().pw2 === ctx.value().pw1
       ? undefined
       : {
-          field: ctx.fieldOf(fieldPath.password.pw2), // assign the error to the second password field
+          field: ctx.field.pw2, // assign the error to the second password field
           kind: 'confirmationPassword',
           message: 'The entered password must match with the one specified in "Password" field', };
   });
 });
 ```

+Apart from this example, access to other fields is possible through the `fieldTreeOf()` method.
+We can also use `valueOf()` to access values of other fields in the tree.

 > `validateTree()` defines custom validation logic for a group of related fields.
 It returns a validation error or `undefined` if the values are valid.